Special Teams and Units

 Criminal Investigations Unit

 There are several rules and regulations to follow while boating in Oregon.
 More information is found at the Oregon State Marine Board.
-You can have your boat inspected for free by a Marion County Deputy or Volunteer at Mongold State Park, Kane's Marina and Detroit Lake Marina to help insure a safer boating season for you, your family, and others.
+You can have your boat inspected for free by a Marion County Deputy or Volunteer at Mongold State Park, Kane's Marina and Detroit Lake Marina, or you can call Deputy Corey Larned at 503-983-3080, to help insure a safer boating season for you, your family, and others.